HubBucket-Team/gdc-docs/docs/Visualization_Documentation/Visualization.md

 # Project List Page

-The Project List page displays statistics about the projects that are available at the GDC.
+The project list page displays statistics about the projects that are available at the GDC.

 [![Project List Graphs](images/GDC-PL-Graphs.png)](images/GDC-PL-Graphs.png "Click to see the full image.")